SAIL Student Guide

 Student organizations with funds in their on-campus accounts can use those funds for their events.
 These funds will cover any services for their space, catering, decorations, giveaways, etc.

-The full policy and procedures for making purchases are outlined in this handbook (Finance/Funding and Budgets, pg.
-20).
-The university uses a Bank Card (formerly Pro Card) system through US Bank.
+The full policy and procedures for making purchases are outlined further down this page.
+The university uses a Procard system through US Bank.
 This system allows staff and departments to have university credit cards to make purchases which are then reallocated back to their respective accounts.
 Students will no longer be allowed to check out a Bank Card from the SAIL Office to make purchases.
 All purchasing will be completed online and set up to either ship to the SAIL Office or for pick up by the student organization at the store.
 Due to this new policy any purchases need to be completed no later than two weeks prior to your event.
-Please review (Finance/Funding and Budgets, pg.
-20) for the full policy and procedures for making purchases with the Bank Card.
+Please review the Finance/Funding and Budgets sections for the full policy and procedures for making purchases with the Bank Card.

 Catering